 McGregor is a somewhat small city located in the state of Texas.
 With a population of 5,763 people and just one neighborhood, McGregor is the 363rd largest community in Texas.

-When you are in McGregor, you'll notice that it is more blue-collar than most other communities in America.
-45.58% of McGregor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+McGregor is a blue-collar town, with 45.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McGregor is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in McGregor who work in office and administrative support (14.44%), sales jobs (6.92%), and management occupations (4.49%).

 Also of interest is that McGregor has more people living here who work in computers and math than 95% of the places in the US.